isomerpages/nhg-csdo/_clinician-scientist/NHG Health Clinician Scientist Fellowship (CSF).md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Students are required to serve a bond of up to 5 years with their respective
-NHG Health Host Institution upon completion of the Fellowship.
-Bond duration will be commensurated with amount of salary support provided by the Fellowship. <s><br></s>
+NHG Host Institution upon completion of the PhD training.
+Bond duration will be commensurated with amount of salary support provided by CSF.
+For students receiving sponsorship from CSF and NMRC RTF for their PhD programme, the CSF institutional bond* will run concurrent to the NMRC RTF government bond upon completion of the PhD training.</p>
+<p></p>
-<br>Please refer to NHG Health HR Policy (NHG-HR-H5 Training Bond &amp; Minimum
+<p>*Please refer to NHG Health HR Policy (NHG-HR-H5 Training Bond &amp; Minimum
 Service Period (MSP)) for guidelines.</p>
 </div>
 </details>